 acaule* Bitter, or subspecies such as Solanum acaule subsp.

-Many occurence records may not have geographic coordinates.
-In this case, out of the 1366 records that GBIF returned (January 2013), there were 1082 records with coordinates (this was 699 and 54 in March 2010, a tremendous improvement!)
+Many occurrence records may not have geographic coordinates.
+In this case, out of the 1366 records that GBIF returned (January 2013), there were 1082 records with coordinates,

 Below is a simple way to make a map of the occurrence localities of Solanum acaule.
 It is important to make such maps to assure that the points are, at least roughly, in the right location.

-wrld_simpl dataset contains rough country outlines.
-You can use
+wrld dataset contains rough country outlines.
+You can use other

-other datasets of polygons (or lines or points) as well.
-For example,
+datasets of polygons (or lines or points) as well.
+For example, you can

-you can download higher resolution data country and subnational
+download higher resolution data country and subnational administrative

-raster package.
-You can also read your own shapefile data into R
+You can also read your own shapefile data using the

 Data ‘cleaning’ is particularly important for data sourced from species distribution data warehouses such as GBIF.
 Such efforts do not specifically gather data for the purpose of species distribution modeling, so you need to understand the data and clean them appropriately, for your application.
 Here we provide an example.